ansh25saini/Grover_Algorithm_Project/README.md

               0.4005097 +2.33360524e-15j, -0.08562621-4.77036923e-16j],
             dims=(2, 2, 2, 2, 2))

+### 2. Final Circuit
-### 2. The final Grover circuit in (.png) type file
+The final Grover circuit in (.png) type file

 <img src="https://user-images.githubusercontent.com/103529456/174485156-2fc7da23-d729-4964-a6e6-fb443cc7cdde.png" alt="grover_circuit" width="705"/>

+### 3. Counts of the State
-### 3. The counts of all the possible states, used to print histogram, is present in ***counts.txt*** file in the project directory.
+The counts of all the possible states, used to print histogram, is present in ***counts.txt*** file in the project directory.
 [Download Link](https://github.com/ansh25saini/Grover_Algorithm_Project/files/8935673/counts.txt)

+### 4. Histogram
-### 4. The histogram of the frequency of all the states is also included.
+The histogram of the frequency of all the states is also included.
 It is calculated using the counts, which are measured by running the circuit on a Qasm Simulator.

 <img src="https://user-images.githubusercontent.com/103529456/174485457-5943064c-3181-4318-999e-13c20749ea01.png" alt="histogram" width="705"/>